Hiwonder-docs/LanderPi/source/docs/10_MoveIt_&_Gazebo_Simulation.md

 **(4) Joint Coordinate Frames**

 The robot arm consists of two main components: rotary joints and links.
-In the diagram of the arm model below, each joint’s coordinate frame is shown.
+In the diagram of the arm model below, each joint's coordinate frame is shown.
 The origin is represented by the pink cone, with the green axis as X, the red axis as Y, and the blue axis as Z.

 <img src="../_static/media/chapter_10/section_3/media/image14.png" style="width:500px" class="common_img"/>